Last Updated on 29 November 2025 by Cycloscope

 So, is it possible to ride the South Downs on a fully loaded touring bike?
 Well, if by riding you mean staying on the saddle for at least 50% of the time, then the answer is NO.

 Is it worth trying?
-I think there are some manageable bits that are worth the effort, overall we are pretty happy with what we did, one day makes for a good experience!
+I think some manageable bits are worth the effort.
+Overall, we are pretty happy with what we did.
+One day makes for a good experience!

-Is it doable on a bike without suspensions?ย I think it is possible to tackle the whole route on a sturdy touring bike, there are quite a few sections though that you’ll want to push, for the well-being of your bike.
+Is it doable on a bike without suspension?
+I think it is possible to tackle the whole route on a sturdy touring bike; there are quite a few sections, though, that you’ll want to push, for the well-being of your bike.

 Check Also